MOHDNEHALKHAN/Mini-Counting-Project/README.md

 # Mini-Counting-Project
-This is a small project for counting
+This is a small Counting project